MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 # Next Steps

-- 🔴 npm run dev gives warning
+- 🔴 setup prod server
-  - ⚠ Invalid next.config.js options detected:
-  - ⚠ Unrecognized key(s) in object: 'swcMinify'
-- 🔴 Test server and CI/CD to be setup with continuous testing
+- 🔴 Each merge to main should now upgrade the prod server with main.

-- 🔴 All unit tests

 - external links in markdown should open in new tab
 - markdown pages should open with a URL in browser